How Much Sleep Do You Need to Survive?

 Expecting a baby affects every woman differently, while some “glow” in their first trimester others can be left drowsy, nauseous and facing exhaustion.

-The rising progesterone in a woman’s body can lead to fatigue and many women find they are needing a nap mid-afternoon.
+The rising progesterone in a woman’s body leads to fatigue and many find they are needing a nap mid-afternoon.

 In the first trimester, there is also a drop in the quality of sleep.
 Women get less time in their “deep sleep” part of the cycle which can lead to exhaustion.